Guimoye/cwac-wakeful/README.markdown

 Version
 -------
-This is version v0.6.0 of this module, meaning it is proving to be surprisingly popular.
+This is version v1.0.0 of this module, meaning it is for realz.

 Demo
 ----